ms4ever7/mongodb_client/README.md

 To start working with this app u need:

- - install docker(if u don't have it on your OS), here is the link https://docs.docker.com/install/
+ - Install docker(if u don't have it on your OS), here is the link https://docs.docker.com/install/

- - after docker has successfully been installed go to app folder and run
+ - After docker has successfully been installed run docker app.
+After this, go to app folder and run:
    * `docker`
    * `docker -v`
    * `docker-compose up --build`

- - go to http://localhost:3000 and try the app (input is already with value for u to just click on the button)
+ - Go to http://localhost:3000 and try the app (input is already with value for u to just click on the button)

- - there is a car collection u can fetch data from and it's properties:
+ - There is a car collection u can fetch data from and it's properties:
    * name `string`
    * founder `string`
    * country `string`